aseichter2007/ClipboardConqueror/readme.md

 Finetuned models can, depending on how they have been tuned, make sense of more direct orders: "write Fizzbuzz in javascript".
 Not all finetunes are instruct models, read model descriptions to learn what a model is designed for.

-Finetuning is creating a lora, but often the entire model is shipped rather than the lora, I expect because loras will be model specific or wildly unpredictable when applied to different bases.
+Finetuning typically means creating a lora, but often the entire model is merged with the lora for distribution rather than distributing the lora alone, I expect because loras will be model specific or wildly unpredictable when applied to different bases.

 Base models are not fully cooked, they have some training room remaining to allow finetuning of the output.